 What building inspectors do Porter Davis provide?

-Quite apart from any independent building inspectors that you engage, to ensure complete peace of mind, Porter Davis voluntarily engages the services of BSS Group to provide thorough independent inspections throughout the course of construction.
-BSS is a Registered Building Practitioner with the Victorian Building Authority.
+Separate from any independent building inspectors that you engage, Porter Davis voluntarily engages the services of BSS Group and BPI 360 Group to provide thorough independent inspections throughout the course of construction.
+BSS Group and BPI 360 Group are Registered Building Practitioners with the Victorian Building Authority.

 The Registered Building Surveyor (RBS) completes statutory inspections at slab, frame and completion stages.
 They will send to you the "pass" certificates of each of these stages and issue the occupancy permit for your home.
 The RBS is appointed by the customer and is independent of the builder.